Streetlight Manifesto: 2012-2016: The Hands That Thieve, The End of the Beginning Tour and Victory Records dispute

 They continued by announcing their End of the Beginning Tour, a multiple-leg outing that will last until the end of the year.
-On May 16, 2014, the band announced its only tour for the year, titled Once More Into the Fray, a series of six shows in the North American North East, with support from Dan Potthast and Chris Murray.
+On May 16, 2014, the band announced its only tour for the year, titled Once More Into the Fray, a series of six shows in the North American Northeast, with support from Dan Potthast and Chris Murray.

 On October 20, 2015, after years of poor relations between Streetlight Manifesto and Victory Records, media outlets reported of a $1,000,000 lawsuit filed against Kalnoky.
 The lawsuit was filed in regard to the band not fulfilling their record deal of four studio albums to be released under Victory Records.
 The band released five albums under Victory Records however, Victory claims that "... the band agreed not to count this album as one of the four albums under its contract to receive a $10,000 emergency advance."
 Victory also claims that the album 99 Songs of Revolution: Vol. 1 does not count towards the contract due to it being a covers album.
 The lawsuit claims the $1,000,000 is to be paid for Streetlight not fulfilling their four-album record deal, as well as damages for copyright infringement relating to the release of their last album, The Hands That Thieve, in which Kalnoky released an acoustic version of the album under his pseudonym Toh Kay titled The Hand That Thieves.
 Kalnoky took to the band's Twitter account to comment on the removal of the Victory catalog from streaming service Spotify:"Ironically, @victoryrecords hasn't paid us a cent in royalties in over 2 yrs.
 More info soon. #irony #douchenuggets"On October 23 the band uploaded the following statement to their Facebook page:"THE REPORTS ARE SIMPLY NOT TRUE.
 Tony Brummel / Victory Records are NOT suing Tomas for $1 Million… ...He's actually suing Tomas for FIVE MILLION DOLLARS."

 During the second leg of The Last Good Fight Tour, it was revealed that Dan Ross had returned to the band, now playing alto and tenor saxophone.
 It was also revealed that Nadav Nirenberg had parted ways with the band and been replaced by Karl Lyden.